-Bill is the founder of Hayward Score as well as the CEO and Chief Sustainability Officer of Hayward, a 95-year-old California lumber and building material supplier.
+Bill is the founder and CEO of Hayward Score as well as the CEO and Chief Sustainability Officer of Hayward Lumber, a 100-year-old California lumber and building material supplier.
 Since 2008, when he, his wife, and their newborn daughter became sick in their “dream home,” Bill has been focused on combining building science and medical science into a compelling strategy to transform home construction so that homes will no longer degrade human health.

 LMB Journal, the leading magazine for the lumber/building material distribution channel, named him Entrepreneur of the Year (2015).
-In addition, he was named “20 Most Influential Leaders in the Industry” and Hayward was named “Dealer of the Year” for their work in driving sustainability in the industry.
-On the non-profit side, Bill is currently Chairman Emeritus of Forest Stewardship Council (FSC) and previously served as Chairman for the 5 years.
-He received his BS from UCLA and graduated from the Stanford Executive Program.
+In addition, he was named “20 Most Influential Leaders in the Industry” and Hayward Lumber was named “Dealer of the Year” for their work in driving sustainability in the industry.
+On the non-profit side, he is Chairman Emeritus of FSC US and Chaired the Forest Stewardship Council US for 5 years.
+He received his BS from UCLA and graduated from the Stanford Executive Program (2006).

 Hayward Score Healthy Home Director Carl Grimes, HHS CIEC, has a unique combination of experiences.
 He has both the personal experience of how an unhealthy home created his disabling impact, plus the professional experience in various industries working in the Indoor Air Quality (IAQ) field.
 He has a deep understanding and appreciation of the uncertainty, exhaustion, and skepticism inherent in the struggle that others face – because his home was not a safe and secure “castle,” but was instead the culprit behind his declining health and well-being.
 Only after years of many complaints, many doctors, many diagnosis, and many failures was he able to eventually identify many patterns of how a home itself could become a source of contamination.
 He also discovered that the vast majority of the issues were easily solved – if only we understood what was happening!